hanjingo/doc/AI/mcp.md

 - MCP Host: The AI application that coordinates and manages one or multiple MCP clients.
 - MCP Clients: A component that maintains a connection to an MCP server and obtains context from an MCP server for the MCP host to use.
-- MCP Server: A program that provides context to MCP cleints.
+- MCP Server: A program that provides context to MCP clients.

 This architecture provides a clean separation of concerns: